balena-os/balena-supervisor/README.md

 This will stop the container and remove it, also removing its volumes.

-## Developing with a resinOS device
+## Developing with a balenaOS device

-If you want to test local changes (only changes to the Node.js code are supported) on a real resinOS device, provision a [development OS image](https://docs.resin.io/understanding/understanding-devices/2.0.0/#dev-vs-prod-images) and power up the device.
-On the resin.io dashboard, take note of the device's IP address.
+If you want to test local changes (only changes to the Node.js code are supported) on a real balenaOS device, provision a [development OS image](https://docs.balena.io/understanding/understanding-devices/2.0.0/#dev-vs-prod-images) and power up the device.
+On the balenaCloud dashboard, take note of the device's IP address.
 Then run:

 ```
 ./sync.js <device IP>